larry-athey/climate-czar/README.md

 Climate Czar is a Linux and Wordpress based system that gathers readings from any type of sensor or switch that can be read with a bash script, whether it is a local device connected to a GPIO bus or a network device.
 By the same token, the system will control remote switches that can also be toggled with a bash script.
 There are no brand/model hardware dependencies, you can even use it with your own custom IoT devices.

-Virtual input sensors/switches can be created that output the average of multiple variable value sensors (temperature, humidity, etc) as well as AND/OR/NOT logic gates based on multiple switch type input sensors.
+Virtual input sensors/switches can be created that output the average of multiple variable value sensors (temperature, humidity, etc) as well as AND/OR/NOT logic gates based on multiple binary switch type input sensors.

 Output switches may also be dependent upon the status of another output switch.
 For example, an output switch that controls exhaust fans can be disabled if a switch running a heater is turned on.